-TSNE’s Executive Transitions Program managers Heather Harker and Hez Norton tell you what to expect when your executive director says she or he is leaving.
+TSNE’s Executive Transitions Program managers Heather Harker and Hez Norton tell you what to expect when your executive director says they are leaving.

 Prepare yourself for a major transition that should include much, much more than a well-executed search for her or his replacement.